Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Introduction

 for any $p \in \zz[X]$ with some computable constant $C(b,p)$.
 Even if one only seeks for the best possible algorithm in terms of the discrepancy number $D_N^b$ and that only for the case $ p = x$ - at the possible expense of sacrificing some of the number’s random character - the above bound is essentially state of the art and beats for example Levin's remarkable approach \cite{AB11, Lev79}.
 We only know about the rather recent construction from \cite{ABSS17}, which is slightly better in this regard, as it produces a bound of the form $D_N^b(\nu) \leq C(b) \sqrt{N}$.
 It is a very difficult, yet also interesting, problem to construct numbers with lower discrepancy numbers.
 One should note that even the existence of numbers with lower discrepancy numbers is not guaranteed and an open problem due to Bugeaud and Korobov asks for the best possible bound on the discrepancy numbers. \end{enumerate}

 So far, we have not discussed the complexity of our algorithms for the simple reason that all algorithms in this work have at least exponential run-time and are thus by no means efficient.
-However, it is very unclear to us whether efficient algorithms should be expected for the computational tasks considered.
-We propose that as a hopefully stimulating problem. \begin{problem} Is there an efficient / polynomial algorithm computing an LIL-normal number / a transcendentally normal number? \end{problem}
+On the other hand, it is very unclear to us whether efficient algorithms should be expected for the computational tasks considered.
+We propose that as a potentially stimulating problem. \begin{problem} Is there an efficient / polynomial algorithm computing an LIL-normal number / a transcendentally normal number? \end{problem}

 Besides the computational interest, we feel that the combination of algebraic concepts and normality is of inherent mathematical importance.
 This was in fact the original motivation for this work and we would like to discuss that background in the following.
 Let us first recall two types of results that have been established so far for normal numbers.
 First, it has been shown that that the geometry of the set of non-normal numbers is very intricate and in particular non-normal numbers form a comeager set \cite{AL23, Man25, Ol04a, Ol04b}.
 Secondly, there is a range of beautiful results regarding normality properties for different bases \cite{Bug12, Cas59, Egg49, Schm62}.
-However, the behavior of normality under algebraic operations is largely not understood.
-One notable exception is Gauzy's result on the so-called deterministic numbers, which preserve normality when added to a normal number \cite{Rau76}.
+Nevertheless, the behavior of normality under algebraic operations is largely not understood.
+One notable exception is Rauzy's result on the so-called deterministic numbers, which preserve normality when added to a normal number \cite{Rau76}.
 Unfortunately, a proof of the following conjecture seems elusive at the moment.

 \begin{conjecture} Every irrational algebraic number $\alpha \in \rr$ is normal. \end{conjecture}